Aerodynamic socks and fingertip grip gaming mice

 These days Pogačar is riding his aerodynamic bike almost every opportunity he gets.
 Only very rarely does he use his climbing bike.

-In just two decades aerodynamic bikes have almost eradicated climbing bikes.
+In barely two decades aerodynamic bikes have nearly killed off climbing bikes.
 Before the end of the decade the climbing bike might have vanished from the Tour de France entirely.

 Aerodynamic socks

 These days there are not many bike components that have not undergone an aerodynamic overhaul.
-Even cycling socks are aerodynamic, these days.
-And according to Josh Portner from Silca they are shockingly good.
+Even socks went aerodynamic.
+And according to Josh Poertner from Silca they are shockingly effective.
+The way aerodynamic socks work is that they use a 3D structure to keep the air on the sock for longer.
+That reduces turbulence and thus saves you energy.
+See the following picture for such a 3D structure:

-Imagine going back to the year 2001, the year before Cérvelo sponsered team CSC, telling professional cyclists that they should wear aerodynamic socks.
-They would laugh you out of the room.
+Imagine going back to the year 2001, the year before Cervélo sponsored team CSC, telling professional cyclists that they should wear aerodynamic socks.
+They would laugh you out of the team bus.
 And yet, in the year 2026, aerodynamic socks are a thing and most of the cyclists in the Tour de France use them.

-Alex Paton, from the Global Cycling Network (GCN), summarized it the following way:
+Alex Paton, from the Global Cycling Network (GCN), summarized the way cyclists adapt to new tech the following way:

 It makes sense if you look at it through the eyes of a typical seasoned professional: he has built his career on proven tech.
 Why should he risk it all just to gain a small advantage?
-The perception changes when someone uses that new tech to win a big tournament: all of a sudden the coin flips and he probably is thinking: How can I afford to not use this new tech, when it could win me a tournament?
-What if the competition starts using this new tech and I start loosing ground?
+The perception changes when someone uses that new tech to win a big tournament.
+All of a sudden the coin flips and he probably is thinking: How can I afford to not use this new tech, when it could win me a tournament?
+What if the competition starts using this new tech and I start losing ground?

 It all starts with a risk taker, however.
-Like the above mentioned Scotsman David Millar who immediately understood the benefits of aerodynamic cycling jerseys.
+Like David Millar, the Scotsman who immediately got Castellis aero jersey, while everyone else just thought it looked ridiculous.